 Q: Will I need to train every day?

 A: No we would not recommend this.
-You need at least one recovery day each week, some riders require more.
+You need at least one rest and recovery day each week, some riders require more.
 This will depend on age, gender and type of events you wish to do.
 We always fit training to your available time.

 Train smarter not longer!

 Q: What is periodisation?

 A: When we write your training schedule we will know your goals and when you need to be at your fittest.
 We work back from this point in a series of training cycles, usually a series of 6 week blocks to bring you to this point with adaptation [easier] weeks built in so you don't become overtrained.

 Q: Can you tell me if my position is correct on the bike?